New sincerity: In literary fiction and criticism

-In response to the hegemony of metafictional and self-conscious irony in contemporary fiction, writer David Foster Wallace predicted, in his 1993 essay "E Unibus Pluram: Television and U.S. Fiction," a new literary movement which would espouse something like the New Sincerity ethos:The next real literary "rebels" in this country might well emerge as some weird bunch of anti-rebels, born oglers who dare somehow to back away from ironic watching, who have the childish gall actually to endorse and instantiate single-entendre principles.
-Who treat of plain old untrendy human troubles and emotions in U.S. life with reverence and conviction.
-Who eschew self-consciousness and hip fatigue.
+In response to the hegemony of metafictional and self-conscious irony in contemporary fiction, writer David Foster Wallace predicted, in his 1993 essay "E Unibus Pluram: Television and U.S. Fiction", a new literary movement which would espouse something like the new sincerity ethos:

+The next real literary "rebels" in this country might well emerge as some weird bunch of "anti-rebels," born oglers who dare to back away from ironic watching, who have the childish gall to actually endorse single-entendre values.
+Who treat old untrendy human troubles and emotions in U.S. life with reverence and conviction.
+Who eschew self-consciousness and fatigue.
 These anti-rebels would be outdated, of course, before they even started.
-Dead on the page.
 Too sincere.
 Clearly repressed.
 Backward, quaint, naive, anachronistic.
-Maybe that'll be the point.
-Maybe that's why they'll be the next real rebels.
-Real rebels, as far as I can see, risk disapproval.
+Maybe that'll be the point, why they'll be the next real rebels.
+Real rebels, as far as I can see, risk things.
+Risk disapproval.
 The old postmodern insurgents risked the gasp and squeal: shock, disgust, outrage, censorship, accusations of socialism, anarchism, nihilism.
-Today's risks are different.
-The new rebels might be artists willing to risk the yawn, the rolled eyes, the cool smile, the nudged ribs, the parody of gifted ironists, the "Oh how banal".
-To risk accusations of sentimentality, melodrama.
-Of overcredulity.
-Of softness.
-Of willingness to be suckered by a world of lurkers and starers who fear gaze and ridicule above imprisonment without law.
-Who knows.This was further examined on the blog Fiction Advocate by Mike Moats:The theory is this: Infinite Jest is Wallace's attempt to both manifest and dramatize a revolutionary fiction style that he called for in his essay "E Unibus Pluram: Television and U.S. Fiction."
+The new rebels might be the ones willing to risk the yawn, the rolled eyes, the cool smile, the nudged ribs, the parody of gifted ironists, the "How banal."
+Accusations of sentimentality, melodrama.
+Credulity.
+Willingness to be suckered by a world of lurkers and starers who fear gaze and ridicule above imprisonment without law.
+Who knows.

+This was further examined on the blog Fiction Advocate:The theory is this: Infinite Jest is Wallace's attempt to both manifest and dramatize a revolutionary fiction style that he called for in his essay "E Unibus Pluram: Television and U.S. Fiction".
 The style is one in which a new sincerity will overturn the ironic detachment that hollowed out contemporary fiction towards the end of the 20th century.
 Wallace was trying to write an antidote to the cynicism that had pervaded and saddened so much of American culture in his lifetime.
 He was trying to create an entertainment that would get us talking again.

-In his 2010 essay "David Foster Wallace and the New Sincerity in American Fiction," Adam Kelly argues that Wallace's fiction, and that of his generation, is marked by a revival and theoretical reconception of sincerity, challenging the emphasis on authenticity that dominated twentieth-century literature and conceptions of the self.
-Additionally, numerous authors have been described as contributors to the New Sincerity movement, including Jonathan Franzen, Zadie Smith, Dave Eggers, Stephen Graham Jones, and Michael Chabon.
+In his 2010 essay "David Foster Wallace and the New Sincerity in American Fiction", Adam Kelly argues that Wallace's fiction, and that of his generation, is marked by a revival and theoretical reconception of sincerity, challenging the emphasis on authenticity that dominated twentieth-century literature and conceptions of the self.
+Additionally, numerous authors have been described as contributors to the new sincerity movement, including Jonathan Franzen, Marilynne Robinson, Zadie Smith, Dave Eggers, Stephen Graham Jones, Michael Chabon, and Victor Pelevin.